Beryl-Engine/Beryl/README.md

 ```

 ## Features
+### Modern C#
+Beryl fully embraces modern C# and it's features.
+Extensive use of properties, nullability, attributes, and abstraction means code can be more explicit and less based in guess work.

 ### Extreme Modularity
 All engine subsystems have their lifecycle hooked into the `Module` system.
 Because of this, subsystems can be arbitrarily disabled, profiled, or singled out for debugging.